giannotr/type-insurance/README.md

 }
 ```

-This little utility function sanitizes input from HTML tags. `TypeInsurance` is used to force the regex to obtain a string no matter what.
+This little utility function sanitizes an input parameter from HTML tags. `TypeInsurance` is used to force the regex to obtain a string no matter what.

 ## Usage overview